r-adhikari97/Welocity/README.md

-# Welocity: JAVA AWT+SWING Based Sneakers Shopping Application
+# Welocity: Sneakers Shopping Application

 Welocity is a Java AWT and Swing-based application designed for shopping for sneakers.
 It provides a user-friendly interface for browsing, selecting, and purchasing sneakers online.
 With features like user authentication, Hamburger Menu, and a product catalog, Welocity offers a seamless shopping experience for sneaker enthusiasts.